-Three volunteer fire-rescue-EMS organizations: Prince Frederick Volunteer Fire Department, Prince Frederick Volunteer Rescue Squad, and Calvert Advanced Life Support (Paramedics) are located within the Town Center.
+Fire and Emergency Services: Three volunteer fire-rescue-EMS organizations: Prince Frederick Volunteer Fire Department, Prince Frederick Volunteer Rescue Squad and Calvert Advanced Life Support (Paramedics) are located within the Town Center.
 The Prince Frederick Volunteer Rescue Squad building broke ground on a new facility in 2017; the new facility went into operation in October 2018.
 The new 21,560 square foot rescue squad facility was constructed on the existing site.
 The Prince Frederick Volunteer Fire Department began construction of their new facility in August 2019 on the same ground as their current facility.
-The new 29,929 square foot fire department is expected to be completed in 2021.
-In 2020, the Calvert County Government began integrating Career Emergency Medical Services (EMS) into several volunteer fire-rescue-EMS stations to support the volunteers with call volume.
+The new 29,929 square foot fire department was completed in 2021.
+In 2020, the Calvert County Government began integrating Career EMS into several volunteer fire-rescue-EMS stations to support the volunteers with call volume.
 The Prince Frederick Volunteer Rescue Squad is currently housing one of the career units.
-The main 9-1-1 Emergency Communications dispatch facility, which receives and dispatches the appropriate police, fire-rescue-EMS services, is in the Prince Frederick Town Center with a backup 9-1-1 center located outside of the Town Center.
+The backup 9-1-1 Emergency Communications dispatch facility, which receives and dispatches the appropriate police, fire-rescue-EMS services, is in the Prince Frederick Town Center with the main 9-1-1 center located outside of the Town Center.

-However, the backup 9-1-1 center would be inside the Town Center when the Town Center is expanded.
 The Emergency Operations Center (EOC) is tasked with coordination of response agencies in a disaster situation whether manmade or technological.
 The main EOC is in the Prince Frederick Town Center.
-The backup EOC would be in the Town Center when the Town Center is expanded.
-The Public Safety Facility which houses office space for staff, the backup 9-1-1 center, and the backup EOC would be within the Town Center when it is expanded.
+The backup EOC is in the Prince Frederick Town Center.
+The main EOC is located outside of the Town Center.
+The Public Safety Facility which houses office space for staff is located inside of the Town Center.

-Currently, the county is in the planning process to relocate the main 9-1-1 center, main EOC, and Public Safety Facility staff to a location in the vicinity of the Town Center.
-It is anticipated this move would not occur until 2024-2025.
-The most recent Fire-Rescue-EMS Master Plan which addresses station locations was updated in 2008.
-There are plans to update it in the future.

-The Linda L. Kelley Animal Shelter is an open admission animal shelter that receives and cares for owner surrendered animals and stray animals in Calvert County.
+Animal Shelter: The Linda L. Kelley Animal Shelter is an open admission animal shelter that receives and cares for owner surrendered animals and stray animals in Calvert County.
 The mission of the Linda L. Kelley Animal Shelter is to provide compassionate humane care and treatment to the shelter population, provide education regarding the proper care of animals and provide adoption services to the public.
 The shelter is run under the direction of the Calvert County Department of Public Safety.
 Two divisions of the department, the Animal Shelter Division and the Animal Control Division, share space in the shelter.
 The animal shelter is located on MD 231 in the Calvert County Industrial Park, approximately 3.5 miles from the MD 2/4.

 Health and Human Services